3ntrsquad/SSToolsHub/README.md

 # SSToolsHub | 3ntrSquad | discord unseentracking | For learning purposes only.
 # SSToolsHub
-SSToolsHub — 100+ SS tools in one PowerShell hub.
+SSToolsHub — 100+ SS tools in one PowerShell hub to catch minecraft cheaters !.
 1. Run SSToolsHub.ps1
 2. Click any tool
 3. Explore & learn